-Engineering feasibility affecting the final design and placement of sound barriers may be controlled by numerous factors including: topography, barrier height, access requirements, existing roadways, utilities, drainage, maintenance, other noise sources, safety considerations, or other project specific factors.
+Engineering feasibility affecting the final design and placement of sound barriers may be controlled by numerous factors including: topography, barrier height, structural capabilities, access requirements, existing roadways, utilities, drainage, maintenance, other noise sources, safety considerations, or other project specific factors.
 Engineering feasibility will be evaluated according to the current edition of the American Association of State Highway Transportation Officials (AASHTO) publication "A Policy on Geometric Design of Highways and Streets", (a.k.a.
 AASHTO Green Book).
-Sound barrier design requirements are also addressed in project contract documents and per the NDOT Structure Division's Structures Manual, 2008 at http://www.nevadadot.com/uploadedFiles/structuresmanualcover.pdf or contact the NDOT Structural Design Division at 1-775-888-7540.
+Sound barrier design requirements are also addressed in project contract documents and per the NDOT Structure Division's Structures Manual, 2008.
+Contact the NDOT Structural Design Division at 1-775-888-7540.